pantheon-systems/documentation/source/content/guides/quickstart/02-user-dashboard.md

 image: launchGuide-twitterLarge
 ---

-Let's start by exploring the Personal Workspace - this is what you see after you log in.
+Let's start by exploring the Personal Workspace , which is what you see after you log in.

 ## Home Page